The ‘I’s and ‘we’s’ of letter-writing

-Please reference as: Whites Writing Whiteness (2014) ‘The ‘I’s of Kuruman’ Whites Writing Whiteness http://www.whiteswritingwhiteness.ed.ac.uk/curiosities/is-of-kuruman/ and also provide the paragraph number as appropriate when quoting.
+Please reference as: Liz Stanley (2017) ‘The ‘I’s and ‘we’s’ of letter-writing’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/is-of-kuruman/ and also provide the paragraph number as appropriate when quoting.

 3. Robert Moffat (1795-1883) was a Scots farmer and gardener by background who experienced the ‘call’ to serve as a missionary, while Mary Smith (1795-1871) was the daughter of a successful market gardener in Duckinfield, near Manchester in north west England.
 Soon after the Moffats arrived, Chief Mothibi gave permission for the Station to be relocated to its present position at Seodin in the valley of the Kuruman River.
 The Kuruman Mission became a key LMS Station.